-Amount Officers who are not capable of performing their normal and customary police officer duties receive the greater of their accrued retirement benefit or 22.5% of FAP (27.5% of FAP if sworn prior to October 9, 2004, plus \$5,000 lump sum).
+Eligibility No age or service requirements.
+Amount Officers who are not capable of performing their normal and customary police officer duties receive the greater of their accrued retirement benefit or 45% of FAP (100% of FAP for officers with a Catastrophic Disability).
+If sworn prior to October 9, 2004, the benefit is the greater of the accrued retirement benefit or 55% of FAP, and the member will receive a \$5,000 lump sum.
+Off-Duty Disability Eligibility No age or service requirements.
+Benefit Officers who are not capable of performing their normal and customary police officer duties receive the greater of their accrued retirement benefit or 22.5% of FAP (27.5% of FAP if sworn prior to October 9, 2004, plus \$5,000 lump sum).
+Active Member Death Eligibility No age or service requirements.

-Off-Duty Disability

-Benefit Officers who are not capable of performing their normal and was sworn before October 9, 2004, a \$5,000 lump sum will be paid, divided equally among eligible survivors.

-Active Member Death

 Duty Related Benefit 100% of Final Average Pay (FAP).
-In addition, if the member benefit.
 In addition, if the member was sworn before October 9, 2004, a \$5,000 lump sum will be paid, divided equally among eligible survivors.

-Non-Duty Related Benefit Greater of the accrued retirement benefit or Off-Duty Disability allocated 50% to the surviving spouse with the remaining 50% divided equally among any eligible children, or otherwise paid
+Non-Duty Related Benefit Greater of the accrued retirement benefit or Off-Duty Disability benefit.
+In addition, if the member was sworn before October 9, 2004, a \$5,000 lump sum will be paid, divided equally among eligible survivors.
+Allocation to Beneficiaries The benefit amount above is payable to a surviving spouse, or allocated 50% to the surviving spouse with the remaining 50% divided equally among any eligible children, or otherwise paid to any eligible parents.
+Retired Member Death Eligibility Retired and receiving monthly pension.

-Allocation to Beneficiaries The benefit amount above is payable to a surviving spouse, or

-Retired Member Death

-Eligibility Retired and receiving monthly pension.

 Amount 100% of monthly pension the retired member was receiving.
 The benefit is paid for at least five years following the member's retirement date, even if the beneficiary dies.

-Allocation to Beneficiaries The benefit amount above is payable to a surviving spouse, or allocated 50% to the surviving spouse with the remaining 50% divided equally among any eligible children, or otherwise paid
+Allocation to Beneficiaries The benefit amount above is payable to a surviving spouse, or allocated 50% to the surviving spouse with the remaining 50% divided equally among any eligible children, or otherwise paid to any eligible parents.

-Supplemental Annuity

-An extra monthly benefit of \$150 is payable for life to any retired or disabled member or to an eligible survivor of a deceased member.

-Cost of Living Adjustment

-The five-year investment return less 5%.
+Supplemental Annuity An extra monthly benefit of \$150 is payable for life to any retired or disabled member or to an eligible survivor of a deceased member.
+Cost of Living Adjustment The five-year investment return less 5%.
 The COLA will be no less than 0% nor greater than 4%.
 Only retired members or survivors who are age 55 or older, received benefits prior to June 8, 1995, or survivors of members who died in the line of duty will be eligible for the COLA.

-DROP

-Upon reaching retirement eligibility, members sworn prior to October 9, 2004 may enter the Deferred Retirement Option Plan (DROP).
+DROP Upon reaching retirement eligibility, members sworn prior to October 9, 2004 may enter the Deferred Retirement Option Plan (DROP).
 The member's monthly annuity (without COLA) is added to a notional account.
 Interest is credited on the account using 65% of the 5-year compound average of the Fund's rate of return, with a minimum of 2.5%.
 Members may remain in DROP for a maximum of 20 years.

-PROP

-Members sworn prior to October 9, 2004 may have participated in the Post Retirement Option Plan (PROP) at or after service retirement and prior to July 1, 2017.
+PROP Members sworn prior to October 9, 2004 may have participated in the Post Retirement Option Plan (PROP) at or after service retirement and prior to July 1, 2017.
 No new amounts are credited to PROP after that date.
 Account balances are credited with interest at the same rate credited to DROP balances.

-PLOP

-Members sworn after October 9, 2004 are eligible for the Partial Lump Sum Option Plan (PLOP) at service retirement eligibility.
+PLOP Members sworn after October 9, 2004 are eligible for the Partial Lump Sum Option Plan (PLOP) at service retirement eligibility.
 The member receives a reduced monthly benefit plus a lump sum of up to 20% of the value of the unreduced annuity.

-Contribution Rates

-Members 10.50% of pensionable pay.

-City

-The City Contribution Rate from the RSVS applied to pensionable payroll.
+Contribution Rates Members 10.50% of pensionable pay.
+City The City Contribution Rate from the RSVS applied to pensionable payroll.